heusalagroup/fi.hg.repository/README.md

 This git repository contains only the source code for compile time use case.
 It is meant to be used as a git submodule in a NodeJS or webpack project.

-### Stable releases for a commercial customer

-One stable release is 8000 € + taxes.

-The payment includes a month of agile development with the customer, and a year of support for that release branch.

 ## Index

  * [Install & maintain our library](#install--maintain-our-library)